projectcontour/contour-operator/design/service-apis.md

 ```

 The `port` or `protocol` fields are required and specify the network port/protocol pair that Envoy will listen on for
 connection requests.
-The operator will use the value of `port` for the Envoy Service.
+The operator will use the value of `port` for the Envoy Service resource.
 If multiple listeners are
 specified with unique ports, the operator will represent each port in the Envoy Service.
 The above Gateway example will
 create the following Envoy Service: